Keywords: Citizenship amendment Act, Article 14, intelligible differentia basic structure, Hindu Rashtra, minority rights

-To understand the criticism that the Act does violate Article 14 of the Constitution, let us look at the amendments made to the Citizenship Act of 1955 and 2004.
+To understand the criticism of unconstitutionality of the CAA, let us primarily look at the amendments made to the Citizenship Act of 1955 and 2004.
 First, the amendment of Part-II, section (2), sub-section (1) in clause (b) inserts the following: “Provided that any person belonging to Hindu, Sikh, Buddhist, Jain, Parsi or Christian community… ”.
 A second criterion introduced is the nations of Afghanistan, Bangladesh and Pakistan.
 Third criteria being the cut-off date of 31st of December, 2014.
 Fourth being the secondary qualification through exemption under clause (c) of sub-section (2) of section (3) of the Passport entry Act of 1920 or from Foreigners Act of 1946.

 Therefore, as mentioned, there are three primary qualifications an illegal immigrant defined as per Foreigners Act of 1946, must undergo in order to be qualified as a refugee and therefore be eligible to undergo process of naturalization to become citizen of India.